network-cards/network-cards/README.md

 ## Example

 `Network Cards` provides [fill-in templates](templates/) but you can also generate and save a card programmatically.
-Here's a Python script where we load a network from a file and compute the basic card:
+Here's Python code where we load a network from a file and compute the basic card:

 ```python
 import networkx as nx